 We're live on Product Hunt right now!
 Come support our launch

-Winner of the 'Embedded Analytics Solution of the Year 2024' at the Data Breakthrough Awards.
+Winner of the 'Embedded Analytics Solution of the Year' at the '24 Data Breakthrough Awards.

-Power BI is a big player in the business intelligence (BI) arena—but it’s not necessarily ideal for user-facing analytics.
+Power BI is a big player in the business intelligence (BI) arena, but it’s not necessarily ideal for user-facing analytics.
 Embedding data analytics into your product can have a huge impact on your KPIs, but using the wrong tool could drain your resources and deliver unsatisfying results to your customers.

 Power BI Embedded is an understandable choice if you’re already using Power BI products internally (and have a decent budget to spare).
 However, you may feel dissatisfied by the limited flexibility of Power BI’s out-of-the-box visualizations or the slow, clunky UI that comes with iframe embedding.